PedroACFerreira/pedroacferreira.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Logo and material for the IL-4ADHD project, as well as media to recruit participants for the study.
+    Logo and banner for the IL-4ADHD project and material used to recruit participants for the study.
 </div>

 <br />